Chymyst/chymyst-core/docs/roadmap.md

 This will allow us to implement interesting features such as:

 - start many reactions at once when possible, even at one and the same reaction site
-- allow nonlinear input patterns and arbitrary guards (done in 0.1.5)
+- allow nonlinear input patterns and arbitrary guards (done in 0.1.5, optimized in 0.1.8)
 - automatic pipelining (i.e. strict ordering of consumed molecules) should give a speedup (done in 0.1.8)

 Version 0.3: Investigate interoperability with streaming frameworks such as Scala Streams, Scalaz Streams, FS2, Akka Streaming, Kafka, Heron.
 Define and use "pipelined" molecules that are optimized for streaming usage.